Gum Disease Highlands Ranch, CO

 Schedule an Examination With Our Highlands Ranch Dental Office

 If you suspect that you may have gum disease because your gums are red, swollen, or receding, call our dental office right away.
-At Colorado Precision Dentistry & Orthodontics, we can examine you, let you know if gum disease is present, and make recommendations regarding how to treat it.
+At Colorado Precision Dentistry, we can examine you, let you know if gum disease is present, and make recommendations regarding how to treat it.

-If you live in the Highlands Ranch area and throughout Colorado and beyond, call (303) 481-0565 to schedule your dental exam so that you can remain in good dental health or receive treatment for a current condition.
+If you live in the Highlands Ranch area and throughout Colorado, call (303) 481-0565 to schedule your dental exam so that you can remain in good dental health or receive treatment for a current condition.